gilch/hissp/docs/macro_tutorial.rst

 Symbols do read as strings,
 but special characters get munged!

-Remember, Lissp's reader macros are applied to the next *parsed object*, not to the next token from the lexer, and certainly not to the raw character stream.
+Remember, Lissp's parse-time macros are applied to the next *parsed object*, not to the next token from the lexer, and certainly not to the raw character stream.
 This makes them more like Clojure's tagged literals than like Common Lisp's reader macros.

-The ``16#`` reader macro was very easy to implement when you only applied it to strings, but since it can take multiple types you have to be sure to handle each of them.
+The ``16#`` parse-time macro was very easy to implement when you only applied it to strings, but since it can take multiple types you have to be sure to handle each of them.

 Fortunately, we can fix this too,